OK Kids 2020

 The Flatland Fly Fishers volunteers help make this a successful event every year.
 We help with the fishing and sometimes with the other stations they need volunteers to work.

-If you want to volunteer you can contact Gale Brown.
 We will have 3 different time slots for volunteers; 9:30 AM to 12:30, 12:30 to 3:30 PM and all day.
 The times are slightly longer then the event to allow for help setting up and taking down the station.
 Please bring pliers, clippers, Flatland Fly Fishers hat, sunglasses, water and a towel to clean your hands and the kids is good.

 Lunch is provided for all the volunteers.